tensorflow/minigo/cluster/README.md

 export VAR_NAME=blah
 ```

-For example:, if you would like to override the CGP Project or image tag, you can set:
+For example: if you would like to override the GCP Project or image tag, you can set:

 ```shell
 export PROJECT=my-project